 RBI Grade B Officer Exam Pattern

 The selection process of RBI Grade B Officer exam consists of two phases besides a personal interview.
 Both the phases will be conducted online.
-The phase 1 online examination will be conducted on August 16, 2018.
 The duration of the exam will be 120 minutes.
 The screening round paper consists of four sections, namely, general awareness, English language, quantitative aptitude and reasoning.
 One has to secure minimum marks in every section to clear the examination.

 Only candidates who clear phase 1 are eligible to take the phase 2 exam.
 While coming to the final selection, only marks obtained in the phase 2 exam and the interview will be considered.
-The phase 2 exam will be conducted on September 7, 2018.
 RBI has released the detailed syllabus for every paper in phase 2.

 |Name of Paper||Type of Paper||Time (minutes)||Marks|